 Anxiety disorders are an almost invariable accompaniment of neurodivergence in females, and ADHD may be more strongly associated with anxiety than is autism alone [Hargitai et al 2023].
-Both autism and ADHD may associate with meltdowns and panic attacks.
+Both autism and ADHD are associated with meltdowns and panic attacks.
 Depression is also found in 38% of neurodivergent people, although it is as common in adolescent males as in young females.
 Dysfunctional coping mechanisms can trigger self-harm, substance abuse or eating disorders [Kaiseri et al 2017].
-Some autistic girls and women neurodivergence experience body dysmorphia, while gender incongruence is well-recognised among young autistic people Warrier et al 2020], both conditions often being associated with higher levels of chronic pain.
 Working memory is frequently impaired and when combined with alexithymia, this can cause inter-personal conflict and misrepresentation of other people's actions and intentions [Shah et al 2016].